 Reduce costs by using existing software licenses

-Apply your existing Windows Server Datacentre or SQL Server Enterprise edition licences to the physical cores available to you on the host, utilise dual-use rights while migrating from on premises, and get unlimited virtualisation rights.
+Apply your existing Windows Server Datacenter or SQL Server Enterprise edition licenses to the physical cores available to you on the host, utilize dual-use rights while migrating from on premises, and get unlimited virtualization rights.

 Microsoft invests more than USD 1 billion annually on cybersecurity research and development.